 The simple way of looking at this is as follows.
-Most companies (irrespective of the industry) would have multiple brands and under each brand there may be multiple products.
+Most companies (irrespective of the industry) would have multiple brands (read this related post on Brand Management careers in India and MS and Best Universities in Luxury Brand Management) and under each brand there may be multiple products.
 However each product has to go through a Product Management Life Cycle and needs an owner to ensure that every single aspect, from design to marketing, happens as per a predefined strategy.
 The strategy may involve tracking multiple parameters – revenue, product image, costs, distribution, profitability, market share etc.

 The person who’s responsible for that is our friendly neighbourhood Project Manager.